Southampton-RSG-Training/git-novice/_episodes/07-conflict.md

 ~~~
 {: .output}

 As we can see, this gives us a conflict, and it's one that we can fix.
 If we look inside the `rainfall_conversion.py` file, we'll see the same problems we saw on GitHub, though this time the labels will be slightly different.
-In this case, `HEAD` means the **latest commit on this branch**:
+Instead of labelling branches, they label specific commits, where `HEAD` means the **latest commit on this branch** and the other one will be the ID of the latest commit on the `dev` branch:

 ~~~
 $ cat rainfall_conversion.py